linusmimietz/linusmimietz-com-memes/memes-react-app/README.md

 5. Update Webflow integration:

-   - In your Webflow project, update the filenames of the JS and CSS files where the app is imported
+   - On the webflow site, the app is integrated via a Code Embed
-   - The new filenames can be found in the `build` folder after running `npm run build`
+   - Update the filenames of the JS and CSS everytime a new build is created

    ```html
    <div id="react-root-meme-app"></div>